-English 7003: Trends in Contemporary Critical Theory (required course) (Nancy Pedri, Tuesdays 10 am - 1 pm)
+REQUIRED: English 7003: Trends in Contemporary Critical Theory (N. Pedri, Wednesdays 2-5 pm)

 This course explores trends in contemporary literary theory as they have developed over the past three or so decades.
 A critical overview of major schools of thought will guide discussions about the role of theory in critical reading practices.
 Significant attention will be given to how the work of contemporary theorists can inform and enrich the reading of literature, making the practical application of theory central to the course.

 The Norton Anthology of Theory and Criticism.
 Second Edition.
 Ed.
 Vincent B. Leitch.
 New York, London: Norton, 2010.